Qarik-Group/ultimate-guide-to-bosh/README.md

 BOSH CPIs will map each cloud implementation to a homogenous experience for BOSH instances.
 Any BOSH instance that has persistent storage enabled will have a folder `/var/vcap/store`.
 Any files or data written within this folder will survive the turbulent life of ephemeral cloud servers.

+Each BOSH instance has its own independent persistent volume.
+For example, our `zookeeper` deployment with 5 instances will have 5 persistent volumes.
+Each volume is associated to its BOSH instance for the life of the deployment.
+If an instance's underlying cloud server is destroyed and recreated, the same persistent volume will be reattached to the replacement cloud server.
+We will discuss this process more in later sections.

 Within a BOSH instance we can see that `/var/vcap/store` is implemented as a separate Linux volume.
 The `df` Linux command will display all the mounted volumes:

 ```